Stochastic Thermodynamics of Non-reciprocally Interacting Particles and Fields: Microscopic Description

 \section{Microscopic Description}

-We consider a multi-particle system that comprises several particle types and resides in a discretized space: a regular lattice with lattice constant $l$, continuous time, and periodic boundary conditions.
-Physically, the lattice constant corresponds to using the microscopic diffusive length scale of the particles as the unit of spatial measurement.
-The continuum limit $l \to 0$ leads to an oversimplified coarse-grained description that does not account for the system's inherent diffusive lengthscale.
-Therefore, we set $l = 1$ throughout this paper unless we explicitly specify the continuum space limit $l \to 0$.
+{ We consider a multi-particle system that comprises several particle types and resides in a discretized lattice cells (the sites of the lattice ): a regular lattice with lattice constant $l$ and continuous time.
+We set $l = 1$ throughout this paper unless we explicitly specify the limit $l \to 0$.
+Our definition of lattice cell seems analogous to the `subvolume' defined in Refs.\cite{Hattne_2005,Elf_2004} or the `voxel' defined in Ref.\cite{Gillespie_2014}.
+We measure the infinitesimal timestep in units of the fastest microscopic transition among the set of all possible transitions, so that both reactive and diffusive transitions defined subsequently are relevant.
+Because of this self-adjusting formulation, our setup incorporates reaction-dominated and diffusion-dominated regimes in a specific limit of observation timescale.
+This preserves the physical effects associated with all microscopic transitions and avoids any assumption associated with timescale separation between transitions \cite{atm_2024_var_epr,atm_2025_var_epr_derivation}.
 The number of particles of type $i$ at lattice site index $\#$ is denoted by $N_i^\#$.
 The configuration of the lattice is denoted by $\{N\}$, whose dimension is determined by the lattice size and the number of particle types.
-The volume of the $d$-dimensional lattice space is denoted by $\mathcal{V}$.
-The faster degrees of freedom form the environment, which provides the thermodynamic cost for all microstate changes of the system, consisting of the slower degrees of freedom.
+The volume of the $d$-dimensional lattice space is denoted by $\mathcal{V}$ and is equal to the number of lattice sites.
+The faster degrees of freedom form the environment, which provides the thermodynamic cost for all microstate changes of the system, consisting of the slower degrees of freedom \cite{Katz_1983,Katz_1984,seifert_2012}. }